bronburgundy/SPCA-Event-Portal/README.md

 # SPCA-EVENT-PORTAL

-An online portal for the New Zealand SPCA and it's volunteers to aid with event rostering.
+An online portal for the New Zealand SPCA and it's volunteers to aid with event organising and volunteer rostering/contacting.

 ## Install
 To get started, follow the below: